michaelagbiaowei/altschool-holiday-project-challenge/README.md

 - Your Instances should not be assigned public IP addresses.

-- You may or may not set up auto scaling(I advice you do for knowledge sake)
+- You may or may not set up auto-scaling(I advice you do for knowledge sake)

-- You must submit a custom domain name(from a domain provider e.g. Route53) or the ALB’ domain name.
+- You must submit a custom domain name(from a domain provider e.g. Route53) or the ALB’s domain name.

 ## **Getting Started**